 To begin the agent search (and it has been said, and not without cause, that it’s harder to get an agent than interest an editor), get a copy of Writer’s Market from Writer’s Digest (many local libraries have a copy so you don’t have to fork over the big bucks to buy it, although with the big bucks comes the privilege of writing rude things in the margins next to the editors and agents who malign – or worse, completely ignore – your precious babies).
 Anyway. . .WD has lists galore of editors and agents looking to buy/represent the kinds of books you write.
 THIS IS VERY IMPORTANT: Hard as this might be to believe, no matter how stunningly brilliant your medieval vampire secret baby space drama might be, if the agent says she doesn’t rep medieval vampire secret baby space dramas, she’s really means it.
 So don’t send it to her.
 Unless you actually like getting rejections, in which case, knock yourself out.
 You can also find agent listings on the RWA website, as well as their periodic agent listings in RWR, you can go to conferences and meet agents in person, and/or just ask around.
 Be forewarned, however – finding an agent is not unlike finding a spouse.
 And, in just the same way that not all marriages work out, neither do all agent/client relationships.
 So take your time, ask lots of questions, and don’t feel obligated to sign with the first person who says she likes your work (tempting though that might be).
 You’re entrusting this person with your career, after all, so make sure the two of you are sharing the same vision for that career.

 A. That rumbling you hear in the background is the sound of hundreds of published writers laughing their heads off.
 Yes, of course some authors earn a living wage (or even better) from their writing, but it doesn’t happen for all writers, it rarely happens within the first five to ten years, and as fickle as this business is, you can find yourself unemployed at the drop of a sales figure.
 If you’re partial to things like, oh, health insurance and regular paychecks, you might want to consider keeping your regular job and writing on the side.
-There are 9000 members of RWA, about 1200 of whom are published; the romance industry publishes some 2000 titles every year.
+There are more than 10,000 members of RWA, about 2000 of whom are published (my numbers may be off, since I don’t know what the indie-published figures are these days); the romance industry publishes some 2000 titles every year (again, not including indies).
 If you want a serious reality check, go to the bookstore and count how many names you consistently see on the bestselling racks.
 Not to be overly pessimistic or anything, but odds are you will never be one of them.

 A. Only when nobody’s looking.